hongxinli/Dijit-Tree-CheckBox/Model-API.md

 > The property name of a store object whose value represents the object's parent
 > id or ids.
 If the store assigned to the model has a **_parentProperty_**
-> property the store value is used.
+> property the store property value is used.

 > **_DEFAULT_**: "parent"